Agile Marketing & Project Management | AgileSherpas Blog

 Getting back to the logistics analogy, the impact of marketing operations increases with the size of the organization.
 Much in the same way the importance of logistics increases when you’re supporting a hundred thousand people on the other side of the world compared to ten people in the next town.

-But at its core, the importance of marketing operations rests on having the right objectives tied to strategic goals, efficient processes, and marketers who feel good about their work.
+But at its core, the value of marketing operations rests on having the right objectives tied to strategic goals, efficient processes, and marketers who feel good about their work.
 These elements are often shared with HR, senior leadership, and other managers, but operations has a part to play in each.

 In short, marketing operations optimizes all the most important elements of a successful marketing team.
 Without them, processes don’t improve, and marketing stagnates.